 Kangaroo Island may seem like a small piece of land off the South Australian coast, perfect for a day trip to see the wildlife.
-Well, you could do that, but it will be a long and expensive day.
-Instead, give yourself a few days on the island to really have time to enjoy everything that there is to offer without rushing.
-You will have time to stroll along the stunning beaches, sit sipping the local wines at sunset and enjoy the pristine wilderness and wildlife with more remote walks.
-Take a look at this perfect 5 day Kangaroo Island Itinerary, adapt it to your needs or follow it exactly as written – either way, you will have a fantastic time on Kangaroo Island.
+Well, you could do that Kangaroo Island day trip, but it will be a long and expensive day.
+Instead, take a look at this perfect 5 day Kangaroo Island Itinerary, adapt it to your needs or follow it exactly as written – either way, you will have a fantastic time on Kangaroo Island.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.